Meeco/guardian-sd-responder/docs/GETTING_STARTED.md

 ```
 // ...
-  "id": "urn:uuid:1e3f761f-0b11-4388-ba13-4750480ce65f",
+  "id": "urn:uuid:688daba5-fbd4-4643-8f9e-eb11289f5cfb",
 // ...
 ```

 ### Issuing Authorization Credential

-We can also use the same repository to issue our authorization credential to the requestor:
+We can also use the [guardian-sd-credential-issue-example](https://github.com/Meeco/guardian-sd-credential-issue-example) repository to issue our authorization credential to the verifier.

 Run `yarn issueAuth` and follow the prompts to issue as `ReDG` to the requestor `SBSM`: